smucclaw/ide/README.md

 ## Installation & Prerequisites

-- Ensure that [L4] (https://github.com/smucclaw/baby-l4) is downloaded
-- Install the L4 extension in VS Code
+- Follow installation instructions over at the [baby-l4](https://github.com/smucclaw/baby-l4) repository to install L4
+- Clone this repository
+- Open this repository in VS Code, then press F5.
+This will compile and run the extension in a new Extension Development Host window.
-- Open any `.bl4` file in VS Code
+- Open any `.bl4` file in the Extension Development Host window

 ## Commands [WIP]